zoltan-nz/mongodb-excercise/assignment-4/assignment-4.md

 MongoDB uses our main Config Server for storing the cluster's metadata and the map for the cluster's data set to shards.
 The Application Server uses Routers (mongos) to find documents in the cluster.

 Because in question c) we connected to a shard server directly, it cannot see outside of own dataset.
-That shard had the record with id `55555`, we were able to retrieve, however the document with id 1 was not on the server.
-For that shard  doesn't exists the document with id `1`.
+That shard had the record with id `55555`, we were able to retrieve, however the document with id 1 was not on that server.
+The document with id `1` doesn't exists for that shard.

 On the other side, when we connected with `mongos` command to the `Router` and the `Application Server`, we had access to the `Config Servers` also, so we were able to find any document across the cluster on each shard, so we were able to retrieve documents with id `1` and with id `55555`.